--Students entering Bethel with 44-57 credits can choose between Contemporary Western Life and Thought (L) or Comparative Systems (G).

--Students with 58 or more credits are exempt.

--Students with Students entering Bethel with 90 or more credits are exempt from three of the following: Comparative Systems (G), Second Language (S), World Cultures (U), Cross-Cultural Experience (Z).
+- Students entering Bethel in 2018 with 58-89 credits or have a completed MNTC, AA, BA, or BS degree are exempt from taking this course. - Students entering Bethel in 2019 or later with 45-59 credits can choose between the Contemporary Western Life and Thought (L) or Comparative Systems (G) course - Students entering Bethel in 2019 or later with 60-89 credits or a completed MNTC, AA, BA, or BS degree are exempt from taking this course. - Students entering Bethel with 90 or more credits are exempt from three of the following: Comparative Systems (G), Second Language (S), World Cultures (U), Cross-Cultural Experience (Z).